-State and local officials who are listed in Gov. Code Section 87200 (except judges - see below), candidates for these elective offices (including judicial candidates), and officials and employees of state and local government agencies who are designated in a conflict of interest code were prohibited from accepting a gift or gifts totaling more than \$500 in a calendar year from a single source in 2019-2020.
-The gift limit is \$520 in 2021 and 2022.
+State and local officials who are listed in Gov. Code Section 87200 (except judges - see below), candidates for these elective offices (including judicial candidates), and officials and employees of state and local government agencies who are designated in a conflict of interest code were prohibited from accepting a gift or gifts totaling more than \$5920 in a calendar year from a single source in 20231-20242.
+The gift limit is \$590 for calendar years 2023 2024.